Is Dates Safe During Pregnancy? (Updated 2026 Guide)

 When should I start eating dates during pregnancy?

-Are Medjool dates safe during pregnancy?
+Are dates a superfood for pregnancy?

 How Do We Score Products for Pregnancy Safety?